 Auxiliary Services (Bookstore, Conference Services, Dining, Parking & Transport, Tribe Card) - The Office of Auxiliary Services provides a variety of products and services that support and enhance campus life for students, faculty and staff, alumni, and guests of William & Mary.
 We are committed to fostering an environment that promotes the diversity of creativity, excellence, thought, culture and educational opportunities throughout the auxiliary enterprise at William & Mary.

 Campus Bookstore – Located at 601 Prince George Street in Colonial Williamsburg, the William & Mary Spirit Shop and Bookstore, operated by Barnes & Noble College Booksellers, is the university's retail location for textbooks, general books and William & Mary memorabilia.

-Community Values and Restorative Practices (Student Handbook/Code of Conduct/Honor Code/ Healthy Together Community Commitment) - Community values at W&M include personal integrity, academic integrity, concern for the rights of others, and personal responsibility.
+Community Values and Restorative Practices (Student Handbook, Code of Conduct, Honor Code, Healthy Together Community Commitment) - Community values at W&M include personal integrity, academic integrity, concern for the rights of others, and personal responsibility.
 These values are reflected in the Honor Code, the Student Code of Conduct, and other university policies.
-Staff members are available to provide information to students, faculty, and staff about the university community's standards, to provide information about relevant procedures, and to discuss and receive reports related to students or student groups.
+Staff members are available to provide information to students, faculty, and staff about the university community's standards and relevant procedures, and to discuss and receive reports related to students or student groups.

 FERPA – Family Educational Rights and Privacy Act - The Family Educational Rights and Privacy Act is a federal law that affords students certain rights with respect to their education records and defines situations in which the university may release information from student records with student consent.
 These rights transfer from the parents to the student when the student either turns eighteen years old or enters a postsecondary educational institution, regardless of age.